cheyroseflammer/Cheyroseflammer/README.md

 <!-- About me -->
 <h2 align="center">About me</h2>

 <p align="center">Hello my name is Chey.
-I'm a graduate of Thinkfuls Software Engineering Program.
-Currently studying Data Science and Visualization at UCSD.
+I'm a graduate of Thinkfuls Software Engineering Program and UCSD's Data Science and Visualization Course.
 I am a creative computer programmer dedicated to developing interactive, user-friendly, and feature-rich websites.
 I have a passion for analyzing and understanding big data.
-I have 1 year of experience in leveraging analytical skills and strong attention to detail in order to deliver original and efficient web solutions.
+I have 2 years of experience in leveraging analytical skills and strong attention to detail in order to deliver original and efficient web solutions.
 Specializing in JavaScript, React, Data Analysis & Visualization with Tableau, Power Bi, and Microsoft SQL Tools.
 Currently studying Python with Jupyter notebook & D3!
-I can provide technical knowledge and expertise and build new websites from start to finish.</p>
+I can provide technical knowledge and expertise and build stunning websites from start to finish.</p>

 <!-- Tech Header -->